JohnVonNeumann/aws_dev_cert_prep/README.md

 * Key pairs are region specific too, they do not track globally, which is a good thing really, but requires management of a host of keys.

 * Pretty cool little lab really, speeds up the process even more.
 So if you were running a web dev firm, you'd be able to provision standard servers with your details and whatnot super quickly.

+## Lambda

+* Apparently not currently being asessed in the associate exams, but many expect this to change soon.

+* Lambda provides a compute service so you can upload code and everything is taken care of for you.
+No provisioning of servers yourself, no updating, nothing.
+You just upload and lambda handles the infrastructure.

+* Event driven, basically, you set trigger events and lambda reacts to input.

+* Enables creation of serveless environments, you now don't have to pay for small severs, you literally pay for interactions with your site.

+* Languages supported:
+1. Node.js
+2. Java
+3. Python
+4. C#

+### Lambda Pricing:

+* Nnumber of requests:
+> First 1 million requests are free. $0.20 per 1 million requests thereafter.

+* Time spent.